 Once the evaporation is done, gather your concentrate and place it on a non-stick silicone parchment paper so it gets dried before use.

 Shatter is known to be one of the most demanding concentrates to make; it gets drier and harder to deal with over time, not to mention that it takes a lot of practice to achieve the top-quality BHO.

 In a perfect world, the concentrate should resemble a light honey-like amber.
 Such a hue is an indicator of maximum flavor and effect, as such shatter contains usually around 60 to 70 percent THC/CBD.
 On top of that, decent-quality shatter retains the consistency of play-dough throughout its lasting period, which makes it easy to dab or vape.

-Do you make your own shatter at home?
+Do you make your own shatter at home or looking for ways to smoke shatter?
 What’s your experience with homemade concentrates and what advice would you give to people who want to start their adventure with cannabis extracts?